Sustainability

 For a closer look at our policies and how we perform, please visit Oxford Brookes University Sustainability.

-All our new and refurbished venues use sustainable design guidelines that include natural lighting, "free" natural ventilation, low-flow water fixtures, and efficient heating systems.
+All our new builds and refurbished venues use sustainable design guidelines that include design features such as natural lighting, "free" natural ventilation, low-flow water fixtures, and efficient heating systems.
+Most of our venues are located within BREEAM Excellent rated buildings.

 We advise event organisers to reuse whatever materials possible.
 Badge holders, lanyards, and pens are all items that can be collected and reused at future events.